oasis-tcs/openc2-jadn/jadn-v2.0.md

 Field order does not matter for the `allOf` and `oneOf` options because values must always be evaluated against all FieldTypes.

-Field order is significant when using the `anyOf` option and the FieldTypes are not disjoint.
+Field order is significant when using the `anyOf` option and the FieldTypes are not disjoint because this performs both classification and validation.
+A value may be an instance of more than one classifier, and classification may be used to answer two questions:
+* given a classifier A, is value X an instance of A? (validation)
+* given a value X, which classifier among {A, B, C, ...} is it to be considered an instance of?
+(classification)

 In this example the value "Home" is an instance of both the predefined and custom types and could be classified as either one.
-If any processing actions depend on the classification decision, the predefined type must appear first in the Choice otherwise it will never match and all values will be tagged and processed as instances of the custom type:
+If any processing operations depend on the classification decision, the predefined type must appear first in the Choice otherwise it will never match and all values will be tagged, serialized, and processed as instances of the custom type:
 ```
 PhoneType = Choice(anyOf)
   1 predefined  PhoneNumberTypes   // Pre-defined names